 Tripod Head – A ball head is much better when working working on uneven surfaces, they’re much easier and quicker to operate then the conventional handle type ones.
 Just make the tripod head you bring is something you’re used to using.

 Wide Angle – I recommend that you bring a fast wide angle lens, anything from 10mm – 20mm would be considered wide angle.
 When I say fast lens, ideally the lens will be 2.8 or faster.
-This can then double up as the lens you’ll use to shoot the night sky and hopefully the Northern Lights.
+This can then double up as the lens you’ll use to shoot the night sky.

 This isn’t a final list of lenses to bring, just what I shoot with.
 I’ve had people who bring macro lenses with them as they love finding textures and patterns to shoot!

 Filters are by no means a necessity for landscape photography, but they allow you to get creative.
 Long exposures of waterfalls during the day.
 Fast moving clouds then let’s do some long exposures for streaky clouds.